Storefront modes explained: Linked, On-page, and Full-page

 Pick Linked when the product has no fields for the shopper to fill in and you only need the correct design attached to the order.
 Linked shows no customizer UI at all, so it suits ready-made designs that vary by variant.

-Pick On-page when you want shoppers to personalize without leaving the product page, and your theme has enough room in the upper product area for the customizer.
+Pick On-page when you want shoppers to personalize without leaving the product page and you have verified a compatible placement in the active theme.

 Two guardrails decide whether a mode is available: